ssadedin/bpipe/docs/Language/Transform.md

 a CSV file called *foo*.csv to an XML file, you can easily declare a section of your script to output *foo*.xml using a transform with the name 'xml'.

 The output(s) that are automatically deduced by *transform* will inherit all the behavior implied by the [produce](Language/Produce) statement.

 Since version 0.9.8.4, transform has offered an extended form that allows you to do more than just replace the file extension.
 This form uses two parts, taking the form:

   `transform(<input file pattern>) to(<output file pattern>`) { ... }

 The input and output patterns are assumed to match to the end of the file name, but can include a regular expression pattern for matching the input files.

-*Note*: input file patterns that contain no regular expression characters, or that end in "." followed by plain characters are treated as file extensions. ie: ".xml" is treated as ".xml", not "any character followed by xml".
+*Note*: input file patterns that contain no regular expression characters, or that end in "." followed by plain characters are treated as file extensions.
+ie: ".xml" is treated as literal ".xml", not "any character followed by xml".

+*Note*: when the form '*.ext' is used, all inputs with the given extension are matched and their transforms become expected outputs.
+By contrast, the form '.ext' or 'ext' causes only the first input matching the extension '.ext' to generate an expected output.

 ### Annotation

 You can also declare a whole pipeline stage as a transform by adding the Transform annotation prior to the stage in the form `@Transform(<filter name>)`.
 This form is a bit less flexible, but more concise when you don't need the flexibility.

 ### Examples